-UCL and its subsidiaries constitute one of the largest financial groups, which began its activities more than 16 years ago.
+UCL and its subsidiaries constitute one of the largest financial groups, which began its activities more than 17 years ago.
 UCL's predecessor, Peregrine Capital Limited was established in 1988 based in Hong Kong.

 UCL is involved in a variety of financial and nonbanking activities in Bangladesh.
-The Group operates through UCL and its subsidiaries having 7 branch officess located in Dhaka, Chittagong, Sylhet, Gazipur and Narsingdi.
+UCL operates through its 7 branch officess located in Dhaka.
+Chittagong, Sylhet, Gazipur and Narsingdi along with its subsidiaries namely UniCap Securities Ltd. and UniCap Investments Ltd.